What is Estrogen?

 2) Hormone replacement therapy or HRT:

 HRT is used to restore natural hormone levels.
 Often recommended by doctors for women who are reaching menopause, HRT can significantly help women’s bodies return to normal estrogen levels.
 The dosage and length of these therapies can be adjusted.
-However, keep in mind that such therapies are controversial.
-Have an informed discussion with your doctor to make the decision that is right for you.
+However, keep in mind that such therapies can be controversial.
+Have an informed discussion with your menopause-informed doctor to make the decision that is right for you.

 3) Lifestyle changes: